The search interface is made of three sections: Search, Explore, and Results. These are described in detail below.

 Uncheck a category to remove it from your search criteria and broaden your search results.

 The numbers shown next to the categories indicate how many entries are associated with each category in the current set of results.
-Those numbers will vary based on your search criteria to always describe what's in the current set of results.
+Those numbers will vary based on your search criteria to always describe the current set of results.
 Likewise, categories and whole facets will disappear when the result set has no entry associated to them.

 This section shows the search results.
 When no search criteria has been given, it shows the full content of the library (up to 20 entries per page).